Annytomica/kumiko-community-hub/README.md

 ## Devices and Browsers

 ### Web browsers
-Chrome (primary), Firefox , Edge and Brave
+Chrome (primary), Firefox , Edge

 ### Devices
-- Phones: Pixel4a
+- Phones: Pixel4a, iPhoneXR, GalaxyS10
-- Laptops: Dell Inspirion 13”, MacBook Air 13”
+- Laptops: Dell Inspirion 13”, MacBookPro 13”, MacBook Air 13”, MacBook Pro 16" (new model), Microsoft Surface (v.old model)
 - Desktop screens: BenQ PD series 27”

 ## Testing Summary
-The app worked on all devices and browsers tested, with no issues with loading or novel error messages found.
+The site worked on all devices and browsers tested, but issues were found on older devices.
+The biggest issue identified was the Django authorisation forms (register in particlular) which did not always perform as intended and submit details correctly.
+Secondary, the interaction of classes from the Abstract template did cause fucntinal bugs at times and required significant troubleshooting to identify.

 ![testing-table](assets/static/testing-table.png)

-#### Not suitable for mobile phones
-While the app is functional on mobiles the following issues were apparent:
-- The mock terminal did not resize for smaller mobile screens and so:
-    - required sideways scrolling to read.
-    - The terminal was partially covered by qwerty keyboard whenever user was required to input request, blocking the users view of what they were inputting

-Conclusion: The mock terminal requires a redesign to enable effective use on mobiles and any device with touch screen that may become visually blocked when using qwerty keyboard.
+### Testing conclusion
+This site underperforms on older devices and browsers.
+The issues are primarily driven by Django third-party packages and not general page design.
+The masonary bricks are also laggy on old devices and an alternative may work better.

 ## Final Code Validation
 HTML – all pages passed validation with no errors detected using the official [W3C HTML validator](https://validator.w3.org/).
 The summary of results can be found [here](assets/readme/html-validation.png)

 CSS – all pages passed validation with no errors detected using the official [W3C CSS validator](https://jigsaw.w3.org/css-validator/).
 The summary of results can be found [here](assets/readme/css-valdation.png)

-JavaScript -
+JavaScript - the game passed vaildation with no errors detected using [JS Hint](https://jshint.com/).
+The summary of results can be found [here](assets/readme/jshint_summary.png)

 Accessibility – all pages showed high accessibility using Chrome [Lighthouse DevTools](https://developer.chrome.com/docs/lighthouse/).
-The summary of results can be found [here](assets/readme/Lighthouse-validation.png)
+The summary of results can be found [here](assets/readme/Lighthouse-validation.png).
+It should be noted that there was significant impact on 'best practises' for pages displaying images from older installed version of Cloudinary as it sends immages over HTTP, not HTTPS.

 PYTHON - PEP8 validation: all .py files passed validation with no errors reported from [CI pep8 python linter](https://pep8ci.herokuapp.com/).
 This was carried out on all admin.py, apps.py, forms.py, models.py, tests.py, urls.py,views.py and the settings.py file.

 # Bugs
 ## Fixed

-- Gene_expression function print output occurs twice if user has selected to search again on deployed app.
-FIX: Cause unknown.
-Was present in first Heroku deployment and dissapeared after update.
-Logic for calling the function was changed anyway, to protect from similar bug occuring in future.
-- Validation of ensembl ID input not working.
-Does not detect change in length or incorrect format.
-FIX: Logic error - used ChatGPT to troubleshoot and adjust logic so that validation steps worked correctly.
-- App throws type error for search_selection(search_type) after introducing Genes as class and does not run past selecting search option.
-FIX: required inclusion of genes as input variable: search_selection(search_type, genes) in both function and when called in main.
-- No input for gene name search produces 'gene not found' message, not value error.
-FIX: created validate_name function to deal with empty field correctly.
+# Neutral resolution
+- Registration does not always show success message and reload back to home with logged in status.
+However, this seemed to be an issue on the oldest devices tested only and therefore marked as compatibility issue not as specific bug on site.
+  - Cloudinary serving over HTTP, not HTTPS, which gives a console warning.
+This requires an upgrade of Cloudinary, specifically changing the couldinary storage plugin.
+The cloudinary storage used was the one from the CI blog walkthrough, which does not enable HTTPS as default.
+This was beyond the inital scope of the project and is marked as a future feature.

 ## Unfixed
-- No bugs remaining

 # Deployment
 For deployment this project uses Heroku.
 The app was deployed to Heroku using the process described in the CI Django module coursework.